Digital self-determination: Ethical and rights-based principles for AI

 Non-binding AI principles suggested by actors inside or outside the government might sometimes be further concretized into specific policy or regulation.
 In 2020, the United Kingdom's government's advisory body on the responsible use of AI, the Centre for Data Ethics and Innovation, proposed specific measures for government, regulators and industry to tackle algorithmic bias in the sectors of financial services, local government, policing and recruitment, with each area relevant to how individuals conduct their ways of life and access socio-economic opportunities without being subjected to unfair treatment.

 Cultural and geographical representation has been highlighted as a challenge in ensuring the burgeoning AI norms sufficiently consider unique opportunities and risks faced by the global population, who exercise their autonomy and freedom in vastly different political regimes with varying degrees of rule of law.
 In 2020, a report published by the Council of Europe reviewed 116 AI principles documents and found that "these soft law documents are being primarily developed in Europe, North America and Asia", while "the global south is currently underrepresented in the landscape of organisations proposing AI ethics guidelines".

+Among the challenges posed by artificial intelligence, the ethical and strategic implications of decision-making are becoming increasingly significant.
+In the recent book Faut-il encore décider ?
+La décision humaine à l’heure de l’intelligence artificielle, Éric Hazan and Olivier Sibony examine how algorithmic systems are reshaping human judgment in areas such as medicine, finance, justice, and recruitment, while questioning which decisions should remain a fundamentally human responsibility.